girder/girder/docs/development.rst

 Server Development
 ------------------

-All commits to the core python code must work in all versions of python 2.7 and above.
+All commits to the core python code must work in both python 2.7 and 3.4.
-Python code in plugins should also work in 2.7 and 3.x, but some plugins may depend on third party libraries that do not support python 3.
+Python code in plugins should also work in both, but some plugins may depend on third party libraries that do not support python 3.
 If that is the case, those plugins should declare ``"python3": false`` in their **plugin.json** or **plugin.yml** file to indicate that they do not support being run in python 3.
 Automated testing of